 On Respondent, different audiences attract different numbers of screener questions.

 When you split the average number of screener questions according to Business Professional recruits and General Population recruits (as we do), the data yields some interesting results:

-Respondent provides a ton of verified work information on participants profiles including a verified email address and a clickable LinkedIn link.
-This additional information provided-as-standard on every respondent profile removes the need for researchers to ask information about people’s work history as part of the screener.
+Respondent provides a ton of verified work information on participant's profiles including a verified email address and a clickable LinkedIn link.
+This additional information provided-as-standard on every respondent profile removes the need for researchers to ask for information about people’s work history as part of the screener.
 This explains the need for fewer screening questions when recruiting Industry Professionals.